sst-circle-white-horizontal

 Marine and gas detection in a maritime environment

-Marine industry: which gases are detected and why
+Marine: which gases are detected and why

 On board ships, various types of gases can pose a threat.
 Among these, the most common are:

-• Carbon Monoxide (CO): can be generated by incomplete combustion in engines or by boilers
+• Carbon Monoxide (CO): can be generated by incomplete combustion in engines or by boilers.

-• Liquefied Petroleum Gas (LPG): used as fuel, it is highly flammable and can accumulate in confined spaces
+• Liquefied Petroleum Gas (LPG): used as fuel, it is highly flammable and can accumulate in confined spaces.

-• Carbon Dioxide (CO2): used in fire extinguishing systems, can be fatal in high concentrations
+• Carbon Dioxide (CO2): used in fire extinguishing systems, can be fatal in high concentrations.

-• Toxic and Corrosive Gases: such as chlorine or hydrogen sulfide, often found in transporting chemicals
+• Toxic and Corrosive Gases: such as chlorine or hydrogen sulfide, often found in transporting chemicals.

 Gas detection technologies in the marine industry